-- Provide staff with opportunities to attend and/or speak at leading industry conferences. - > Staff proactively identifies leading conferences in its annual budget submission. - Executive Director's permission is required for out-of-state travel (insures that staff is attending 'best of breed' conferences and programs). - Actively participate in CII, ILPA, UN-PRI, CERES, CFA Institute and other organizations serving institutional investors. - Staff includes conferences and programs conducted by CII, ILPA, UN-PRI, CERES, CFA Institute and other organizations serving institutional investors in its annual budget submission. - Goal 5 Over time, exceed the performance of the policy benchmark, the actuarial assumed rate of return, and the rate of inflation by 3% through manager selection and portfolio positioning.
+- Provide staff with opportunities to attend and/or speak at leading industry conferences. - > Staff proactively identifies leading conferences in its annual budget submission. - Executive Director's permission is required for out-of-state travel (ensures that staff is attending 'best of breed' conferences and programs). - Actively participate in CII, ILPA, UN-PRI, CERES, CFA Institute, and other organizations serving institutional investors. - > Staff includes conferences and programs conducted by CII, ILPA, UN-PRI, CERES, CFA Institute, and other organizations serving institutional investors in its annual budget submission.